rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 ## What this blog is about

 The main topics I want to write about are data science, management and mental health.
 Each of these topics is very broad for itself.
-Thus, I'd like give you a glimpse into how I am thinking about these topics.
+Thus, I'd like to give you a glimpse into how I am thinking about these topics.

 ### Data Science